 2. The face

+A closer look at the face will help you spot a fake Breitling watch easily.
 The Breitling name under the anchor and wings logo is always etched on the face.
 In case the watch you are looking at shows fuzzy printing or the font is a little large, then it is not an original.
 Also, in an authentic logo, there is a space between the wings and the anchor.
 You also need to look out for a little anchor symbol on the second hand.
 The anchor should have sharp points and the inside of the B above it should be close to the stem.
 The centre pin that holds the hands should be of the same colour as the hands.

 3. The chronograph details

 Breitlings are chronographs and the sub dials are for other measurements of time.
 The calendar on a Breitling watch, if the model has one, is displayed on a separate window.
 A lot of Breitling fakes get caught due to this detail.
 They have the calendar (day and month) display on the sub dials.
 There are some fakes with the separate window, but the clarity and magnification will be sub-standard.